F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

 ![2-NIC configuration example](images/aws-standalone-2nic.png)

 ### Documentation
 The ***BIG-IP Virtual Edition and Amazon Web Services: Multi-NIC Setup*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-multi-nic-setup-amazon-ec2-12-1-0.html) details how to create the configuration manually without using the CloudFormation template.
-This document also describes the configuration in more detail.
+You can also see [this video](https://www.youtube.com/watch?v=509OS3x-k1A) on manually deploying the BIG-IP VE in AWS.

 ## Security Details
 This section has the entire code snippets for each of the lines you should ensure are present in your template file if you want to verify the integrity of the helper code in the template.